 You receive an unsolicited email from a criminal syndicate posing as senior government or company officials.
 In most cases, a lucrative investment opportunity is presented.

 The fraudsters typically ask your assistance with an investment or the transfer of funds across countries.
-In return you are promised a sizeable commission for your effort.
-The scam is usually initiated by a request for personal information and an instruction to deposit money into a bank account.
+In return you are promised a sizable commission for your effort.
+The scam is usually initiated by them asking you for some personal information and an instruction to deposit money into a bank account.

 There is of course no real investment opportunity and your money never goes towards paying for services or fees.

 Here are some of the common types of scams

 - Transfer of surplus funds from over invoiced contracts

 - Transfer of funds from a benefactor of a will